farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

 10. Select **Next.**

-11. Review your settings.
-When everything is correct, scroll to the bottom of the window and verify the **Yes, turn it on right away** option is selected (select it if necessary) and then select **Finish**.
+11. On the **Review your settings** page, review the settings and if anything needs to be corrected, select its corresponding **Edit** option and make the necessary corrections.
+When everything is correct, verify the **Yes, turn it on right away** option is selected (select it if necessary) and then select **Finish**.

 12. Verify your new alert policy appears in the list on the **Alert policy** page and its **Status** in **On**.

 13. Leave the Client 1 VM and the Alert policy tab in your Edge browser open for the next task.

-You have now created an activity alert in the Security & Compliance Center that is triggered when FullAccess permissions are granted to any mailboxes.
+You have now created an activity alert in Microsoft 365 Defender that is triggered when FullAccess permissions are granted to any mailboxes.

 ### Task 2 – Validate the Mailbox Permission Alert